FarFarAway2/Backend_FarFarAway/README.md

 8. **TravelOfferController**:
    - Controls HTTP requests related to travel offers.
    - It includes methods to list all travel offers, save a new offer, get an offer by its ID, update an existing offer and delete an offer.

+##### *dto Package*

+1. **HotelBook**:
+ - Represents a hotel reservation.
+Contains references to a user and a hotel offer, indicating that a user has booked a specific hotel offer.

+2. **HotelManage**:
+ - Represents the management of a hotel offer.
+Contains references to a user and a hotel offer, indicating that a specific user is managing a hotel offer.

+3. **HotelOffer**:
+ - Represents a hotel offer.
+It contains attributes such as price, description, hotel name and image.
+It also maintains a list of the reservations and the management of the offer.

+4. **Roles**:
+ - Represents a user role.
+It contains a name for the role.
+This model could be used in an authorization system.

+5. **TravelBook**:
+ - Same as HotelBook, but for travel offers.
+Indicates that a user has booked a specific travel offer.

+6. **TravelManage**:
+ - Same as HotelManage, but for travel offers.
+Indicates that a specific user is managing a travel offer.

+7. **TravelOffer**:
+ - Represents a travel offer.
+Like HotelOffer, it contains details of the offer and maintains a list of bookings and offer management.

+8. **UserRole**:
+ - Associates a user with a role.
+It is useful to implement a system of roles and permissions.

+9. **Users**:
+ - Represents a user in the system.
+Contains user information such as name, email, password, and more.
+It also maintains lists of hotel and travel offers, and the managements and reservations that the user has made.

 ------------